2013 enlargement of the European Union: Land ownership

 Free acquisition of real estate by foreigners is a sensitive issue in Croatia.
 This matter particularly concerns Italians, especially in Istria.
 While it has some ties with Italy, the events surrounding World War II, when Istria changed hands between the Kingdom of Italy and the Socialist Federal Republic of Yugoslavia, remain pertinent.
 Numerous Italian politicians expressed their discontent concerning the inability of Italians to purchase land in Croatia, considering it discriminatory treatment and stating that the issue should be resolved as soon as possible.

 Croatia subsequently denied any discrimination, and said that Croatian legislation provided for the same treatment of all EU citizens concerning land ownership.
 In mid-2006, Croatia and Italy came to an agreement allowing Italian citizens to purchase land in Croatia and Croatian citizens to purchase land in Italy.
 Other EU members had to resolve similar issues before their accession to the EU.
 Examples of this include Slovenia, Slovakia, Poland, and especially Malta.

 Shipyard privatisation

 Croatia was required to stop subsidising its shipbuilding industry, resulting in privatisations, closures and reduced production capacity.
+Following the events of the 1990s (dissolution of Yugoslavia and Croatian independence) and cheaper shipbuilding emerging on the Asian markets, Croatia's shipbuilding industry was not profitable with massive losses, resulting in government subsidies over the twenty years until privatisation tallying €3.75 billion.